For Teachers & Administrators

 How much does a school science fair actually cost?

-Most first-year school fairs run $300–$1,500.
+Most first-year school fairs run $300 to $1,500.
 Trophies, signage, and printed materials are the main costs.
 Refreshments are often donated by PTO or local businesses.
 FairGame can connect you with local sponsors to offset costs.

 How much time does it take for the coordinating teacher?

-Roughly 5–8 hours per month for the fair coordinator during the active phase (months 7–11), and about 15–20 hours the month of the event.
-With a committee, this spreads across 3–5 people.
-FairGame's support reduces your load significantly — we handle judge coordination, OAS paperwork support, and student resource questions.
+Roughly 5 to 8 hours per month for the fair coordinator during the active phase (months 7 to 11), and about 15 to 20 hours the month of the event.
+With a committee, this spreads across 3 to 5 people.
+FairGame's support reduces your load significantly.

 What if we don't have any STEM teachers?